charlilize/no-dilemma/README.md

 ## Notes

 I had the most problems with the polls aspect of my website.
 Adding poll options on the front end and the back end was challenging as I had to keep track of which polls and posts it belonged to on Supabase.
 Especially when I was building the editing post portion of my website, it was hard because, in addition to showing the current poll options, I had to add options, too.
 Overall, there were many layers to building a poll from scratch that I didn't expect.
 Also, adding conditions that ensure posts don't have faulty values was difficult.
 The CSS was also tedious working on this project as I tried using a component library that sometimes worked unexpectedly, so I had to work around those hurdles as well.
 In this course, this project has taken me the longest by far.
+I also had some issues with deploying on Nellify at first.

 ## License